UCLA-VAST/AutoDSE/README.md

 ````
 2. You can run AutoDSE in any of the following forms depending on your use case.

-**Note:** Remember that before proceeding with this part, you should make sure that your source directory runs with the Merlin Compiler.
+**Note 1:** Remember that before proceeding with this part, you should make sure that your source directory runs with the Merlin Compiler.
+**Note 2:** All the `for` loops should use `{}` for denoting their statements, even if there is only one statement inside the loop.
+**Note 3:** The name of the kernel file cannot start with `rose`.

 #### Design Space Generator + Explorer
 If you want to run AutoDSE through all the steps of augmenting the kernel code with candidate pragmas and running an explorer on it, run the following command:
 ````bash
 autodse <project dir> <working dir> <kernel file> <fastgen|accurategen> [<database file>]
 ````
 The `fastgen` mode performs DSE based on the HLS synthesis.
-The `accurategen` mode additionally generates this bitstream and outputs the best HLS design.
+The `accurategen` mode additionally generates the bitstream and outputs the best HLS design.

 #### Desgin Space Generator